Written By: Sofia Layarda, RD

 Last Updated on:

 Are you or your loved ones banana fans?
 It’s easy to love bananas: They are self-enclosed, completely biodegradable travel snacks and tasty to boot!
-What is there not to like?
+In addition, it’s sweet and soft, perfect for toddlers and people with difficulty in chewing.

 Bananas’ sweetness and appealing “banana-y” flavor may lead some to believe they are very high in sugar.
-This isn’t true: They are very comparable in carbohydrates to other fruits.
-Here are some numbers for comparison:
+This isn’t true; their carbohydrate content (and net carb) is quite similar to other fruits.
+Here is quick comparison on their nutrition values:

 Banana | Apple | Grapes | |